SEEDS

 How does someone access the services provided by the Reed Community Pantry?

-The RCP has weekly hours communicated through campus email, social media, and flyers.
+The RCP has weekly hours posted through campus email, social media, and flyers.
 We strive to offer as many open pantry hours as possible.
 We also strive to provide a judgment-free zone.
-Any Reed community member (with a Reed ID) can access the RCP, no questions asked.
+Any Reed community member (with a Reed ID/Reed email) can access the RCP during our open hours.
+RCP guests are required to complete a waiver and optional demographic survey before shopping, any data collected will only be used for institutional data evaluation and guests personal information will remain private.

 Who manages the Reed Community Pantry?